Module VPR-3331:

 Description

-Students will be given a choice of 5 questions to answer and they will only need to write a 2,500-3,000 word essay on one of the questions.
-Students will be provided with suggested readings.
+Students will be given a choice of 5 questions to answer and will select one to write a 3,000-word essay.

 Weighting